lhelleckes/BO_Empirical_Examples/README.md

 A minimal working example showcasing the BO workflow using BoTorch.

 In this example, a crude extract is known to produce a target compound in measurable quantities.
 The enzymes and pathways responsible for its biosynthesis are unknown.
-The goal is to optimise the pH to maximise product yield.
+The goal is to optimize the pH to maximize product yield.

-This notebook highlights a typical BO iteration and intentionally demonstrates the consequences of a poorly fitted Gaussian Process model to aid learning.
+This notebook highlights a typical BO iteration and intentionally demonstrates the consequences of a poorly fitted Gaussian process model to aid learning.

 ### 2. `hybrid_model_pymc.ipynb` – Enzyme Kinetics Case Study (PyMC)

-A more advanced surrogate modelling case implemented in PyMC.
+A more advanced surrogate modeling case implemented in PyMC.

 Here, we model the activity of a known enzyme using a hybrid surrogate model that combines a Gaussian process with a mechanistic first-order kinetic term.
 This example also shows how to explicitly model batch effects in the surrogate to better reflect bioprocess variability.